 If you want to save yourself the hassle of dealing with click fraud altogether, then you need click fraud protection.

-PPC Protect is a state of the art program designed from the ground up to eliminate click fraud on your PPC ads.
+PPC Protect is a state of the art click fraud protection software designed from the ground up to eliminate click fraud on your PPC ads.
 Using a range of technology including a proprietary click fraud detection algorithm, PPC Protect is always one step ahead of the fraudsters.

-Wave bye-bye to click fraud and see how much money you can save with our free 30-day trial.
-With no credit card required and installation taking less than 60 seconds, now everyone can be fully protected from click fraud.
-Click below to start your free trial today.
+Wave bye-bye to click fraud and see how much money you can save with our free 14-day trial.
+With installation taking less than 60 seconds, now everyone can be fully protected from click fraud.